cdfricke/VisualizingChaos/README.txt

 Latest Revision: 5-April-2024

+NOTE: This program cannot be run on OSC, because OSC uses Python 3.9 at the newest, and we cannot use the PyGame module which is necessary for the simulation.

 The final project will use some previously learned methods of solving dfferential equations in C++ to solve the damped, driven pendulum oscillator differential equation.
 Then, the project will use PyGame to create a 2D visual representation of the pendulum system and display the chaotic behavior as well as